-The following applies: in a system of coupled controllers which are hydraulically supplied by a primary controller all controllers (primary and secondary controllers) must be adjusted to the same Register no. for the "demand registers".
+The following applies: in a system of linked controllers which are hydraulically supplied by a primary controller, all controllers (primary and secondary controllers) must have the same Register no. setting for the "demand registers".
 A controller which is configured to receive a demand in register no. 5 will not process a demand sent to register no. 6.